namshi/zindex/README.md

 > PROTIP
 >
 > Use bulk queries and templates to insert lots of data in a single shot.
-> [here](https://github.com/namshi/zindex/blob/TE-50/lib/indexer/orders/backends/mysql.js#L12) you can find an example on how to do it.

 ### AMPQ Helper <a name="ampqHelper"></a>